 We listened to the last story in Austurvöllur park overlooking Alþingishúsið - the Parliament of Iceland - and Dómkirkjan in Reykjavík, the Lutheran Cathedral.

-Our guide told us to have a look at the windows of the Parliament building where you can find 4 low-reliefs of the Land Guardians of Iceland.
+Our guide told us to have a look at the windows of the Parliament building, where you can find 4 low-reliefs of the Land Guardians of Iceland.

-The Eagle protects North-Iceland
+The Eagle protects North Iceland.

-Protecting East-Iceland is the Dragon, in North-Iceland you will find the Eagle, protecting West-Iceland is the Bull and the Giant protects South-Iceland.
+Protecting East Iceland is the Dragon; in North Iceland, you will find the Eagle; protecting West Iceland is the Bull; and the Giant protects South Iceland.

-This is a highly recommended and entertaining tour if you want to see old Reykjavík and hear about the mythical creatures of Iceland.
-Check it out here Icelandic Mythical Walk | Trolls, Elves & Hidden People.
+This is a highly recommended and entertaining tour if you want to see old Reykjavík and hear about Iceland's mythical creatures.
+Check it out here: Icelandic Mythical Walk | Trolls, Elves & Hidden People.

 Have a lovely time in Reykjavík :)